katie-hughes/ekf-slam-turtlebot/turtlelib/README.md

 # Conceptual Questions
 1. We need to be able to ~normalize~ Vector2D objects (i.e., find the unit vector in the direction of a given Vector2D):
    - Propose three different designs for implementing the ~normalize~ functionality
+      1. Pass in the vector by reference, and normalize it in place
+      2. Pass in the vector by value, and return a new normalized vector
+      3. Add two more struct parameters, norm_x and norm_y, that you update every time x and/or y update.
+Then, to get the normalized vector, you simply read from those elements.

    - Discuss the pros and cons of each proposed method, in light of the C++ Core Guidelines.
+      1. A pro of passing by reference is you save space.
+A con is that you lose the values and magnitute of the original vector.
+      2. A pro of passing by value is you maintain the original vector in case you want to do other calculations with it.
+A con is that it is less space efficient.
+      3. A pro of adding a new set of normalized struct variables is that you don't have to do any calculation in the moment to get the norm, it is simply a lookup.
+A con is you are responsible for making sure these variables get updated accordingly every time the vector is updated.
+Additionally, you would not want these to be public variables, since you do not want the user modifying it.
+This is also probably overkill as it is not that computationally difficult to normalize on the fly.

    - Which of the methods would you implement and why?
+     - I implemented option 2 above of passing the vector in by value and returning a new vector.

 2. What is the difference between a class and a struct in C++?